Into the Shadow: What you need to know about the total solar eclipse that’s coming to North America

 Eclipse chasers have trained themselves to look for other phenomena that grow stranger and more abundant as totality nears.

-At first, when the partial phase of the eclipse begins there is no discernible effect other than where the edge of the moon first shows up in silhouette as a slight notch in the sun for those watching with appropriate filters that can safely block the sun’s eye-damaging ultraviolet and infrared rays.
+The partial phase of the eclipse begins when the edge of the moon first shows up in silhouette as a slight notch in the sun.
+This can only be observed safely with appropriate filters that can block the sun’s eye-damaging ultraviolet and infrared rays.

-For the next hour-and-a-half, the notch grows into a bite that seems to devour more and more until the sun looks like shiny crescent.
+For the next hour-and-a-half, the notch grows into a bite that seems to devour more and more of the sun until it looks like a shiny crescent.
 By the time the sun is more than 90 per cent covered, the landscape is noticeably darker while shadows cast on the ground look sharper.
-In the final moments before totality, birds may react as though caught off guard by an early nightfall.
-The narrowing arc of the sun is suddenly broken into a string of dots – an effect known as Bailey’s Beads – as the tallest mountain peaks on the edge of the moon begin reaching across the last remaining sliver of light.
+In the final moments before totality, birds react as though caught off guard by an early nightfall.
+The narrowing arc of the sun is suddenly broken into a string of dots – an effect known as Baily’s Beads – as the tallest mountain peaks on the edge of the moon begin reaching across the last remaining sliver of light.

-Then the shadows sweep in.
+Then the darkest part of the moon’s shadow, known as the umbra, sweeps in.
 Up above, bright stars and planets appear in the deep twilight blue and the sun is gone, replaced by what looks like a perfectly circular black hole punched in the sky, surrounded by the feathery white aura of the solar corona.

 Chasing Shadows

 Canadians hoping to catch a piece of the moon’s shadow on Aug.
-21 face an usual abundance of choices.
+21 face an unusual abundance of choices.
 Rather than clustering on small islands in the Pacific or heading to remote villages on another continent, they can situate themselves along a more than 4,000- kilometre-long track that stretches from Oregon to South Carolina.

 AUG.
 21: TOTAL SOLAR ECLIPSE ACROSS AMERICA